agrawalrajat310/Text-Analyzer-From-Text-File/README.md

 10. Display the results on the UI.

-## Commands used for installing diff. dependencies :-
+## Commands used for installing diff. dependencies for both Frontend & Backend :-

 1. Frontend :-